 6 of the Best Burlington Vermont Coffee Shops

 Muddy Waters is very much a Burlington coffee shop staple.
 There’s a laidback, hipster vibe that is unquestionably “Vermont.”
 One of the highlights of this shop is its decor, which is rustic and cool and incorporates a lot of wood.
 It’s a little bit like a Hobbit hole!

 Muddy Waters is popular with locals and college students, and is known as a great place to relax with a book and a beverage.
 In addition to tasty coffee & tea, you can enjoy bagels, desserts, gelato, smoothies, and fresh juices.

 Muddy Waters is right in the heart of downtown Burlington just a block or so from bustling Church Street.

 There is no WiFi here.

-Maglianero was new to us on our most recent visit, but it’s been in Burlington since 2011.
 This is a bright, modern cafe that is an ideal place to bring your laptop and catch up on some work.
 It’s also dog friendly!
 (We got to pet a few cute pups and we were in heaven.

 With a pleasant atmosphere and really great coffee, this is a serious contender for best coffee shops Burlington VT.
 It is located downtown near Lake Champlain.
 While not as centrally located as some of the others on this list, it’s worth the walk.
 There is street parking nearby as well as a parking lot with a day rate.

-If you’re a cyclist, Maglianero is an excellent place for you.
+If you’re a cyclist, this is an excellent place for you.
 They celebrate biking culture and have an indoor bike storage spot.
 It’s roomy and—important in cold Vermont winters—warm, and you can feel good knowing your bike is secured safely.